Lyndon Baines Johnson Library and Museum: History

+The LBJ Library's main exhibit temporarily closed in October 2025 to allow for a "refresh" directed at younger generations and past visitors.
+Changes included interactive elements and an updated look.
+The exhibit reopened in March 2026.

 Features

 The complex, which was designed by Skidmore, Owings & Merrill architects Gordon Bunshaft and R. Max Brooks, is an unadorned 10-story building clad in cream Italian travertine.
 The library, adjacent to the Lyndon B. Johnson School of Public Affairs, occupies a 14-acre (57,000 m^{2}) campus.
 Although the library is on the grounds of UT Austin, it is federally run and independent from the university.
 The top floor of the library has a 7/8ths scale replica of the Oval Office decorated as it was during Johnson's presidency, including the Johnson desk.
 Another exhibit features an animatronic LBJ.
 The view of the Texas State Capitol from the library's terrace became one of the Capitol View Corridors protected under state and local law from obstruction by tall buildings in 1983.

 The LBJ Library provides year-round public viewing of its permanent historical, cultural, and temporary exhibits to approximately 125,000 visitors each year.
 It is open from 9 a.m. until 5 p.m. seven days a week throughout the year.
 The Library is closed on Thanksgiving, Christmas, and New Year's Day.

 Among the artworks on display at the library and museum is a photoengraved mural depicting scenes from Johnson's life created by Naomi Savage.